VivekChaudharyCS/Learning-Resource-Management/README.md

-# About ClassLink
+# About Learning-Resource-Management

-ClassLink is a MERN (MongoDB, Express, React, Node.js) based educational resource and event organizer application.
+Learning-Resource-Management is a MERN (MongoDB, Express, React, Node.js) based educational resource and event organizer application.
 It allows users to create accounts, upload educational resources, and view/list events along with a forums feature for doubts.
 The app supports JWT authentication.

 ## Features